The Bankrate promise

 How much does college cost?

-The total cost of tuition will vary depending on the college, and there are other costs and fees that come with attendance.
-Your total cost will also depend on whether you go to an in-state or out-of-state school.
+Tuition varies by school, and there are other costs and fees associated with attendance.
+The total cost will also depend on whether you go to an in-state or out-of-state school.

 |Type of college||Average yearly cost of attendance|